hughescoin/base-6551-implementation/README.md

 ## Run Scripts

-1. `npx hardhat run scripts/01_deploy_contracts.js` will deploy, mint, and assign an NFT to the `WALLET2_ADDR`.
+1. `npx hardhat run scripts/01_deploy_contracts.js --network base-local` will deploy, mint, and assign an NFT to the `WALLET2_ADDR`.
-2. `npx hardhat run scripts/02_create_account.js` will have the Registry contract create the token bound account and compute its address.
+2. `npx hardhat run scripts/02_create_account.js --network base-local` will have the Registry contract create the token bound account and compute its address.
-3. `npx hardhat run scripts/03_account_interaction.js` will send funds from `WALLET_KEY` to the token bound account and transfer ownership of the NFT from `WALLET2_ADDR` to `WALLET_KEY`.
+3. `npx hardhat run scripts/03_account_interaction.js --network base-local` will send funds from `WALLET_KEY` to the token bound account and transfer ownership of the NFT from `WALLET2_ADDR` to `WALLET_KEY`.

 Congrats!